kekePower/absolute-zero-universal-knowledge/README.md

 The script operates through a sophisticated multi-stage process involving several LLM roles:

 *   **Task Generation (Proposer)**: An LLM acts as a "Proposer" to create tasks.
-The generation process is guided by a distribution of predefined `TASK_TYPE_DISTRIBUTION` (e.g., "synthesis of disparate paradigms," "generation of novel axioms and exploration," "epistemological boundary probes," "panel_discussion_challenge").
+The generation process is guided by a distribution of predefined `TASK_TYPE_DISTRIBUTION`.
+For panel discussion tasks, the system now uses OpenAI's gpt-4.1-mini to generate initial/seed questions, replacing the previous static RANDOM_SEED_CONCEPTS.
 *   **Solution Generation (Solver)**: Another LLM instance, the "Solver," attempts to provide a detailed answer to the generated task.
 This often involves a "think-then-answer" methodology, where the LLM first outlines its reasoning process.
 *   **Self-Critique & Revision**: The Solver's initial response can be subjected to a self-critique process, where an LLM (or the same LLM in a different role) critiques the answer, and then a revised answer is generated based on this critique.
 *   **Evaluation (Evaluator)**: A separate LLM, the "Evaluator," assesses the quality and novelty of the generated task-solution pair.
 This evaluation can influence what is considered a "learned concept."